j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 us, because even more than to control
 I want to be known, within these hollows.

-Through sensual labyrinths I speed
+Through sensual labyrinths we speed
 inattentive, which is deathward, pursued
 between the level bleak where feeling blends.